 How does the evolution of your portfolio reflect the trends you see today in Abu Dhabi's economy?

-Looking at the future of the Emirate, it is obvious we are trying to implement a more seamless business environment.
-There will be many technological changes, such as 3D construction, but it still to be seen how far it will go.
-The construction industry for example has gone through many trials and errors which is why, in terms of technology, we are expecting long term UAE plans, investments and strategies in the same.
-As a family business, we like to get our feet in the water before we jump in.
-In this sense, we are looking for trends in the Fintech market that will add value to our existing business units and improve our future plans for the company as a whole.
+SHAMIS AL DHAHERI As a family business, we like to get our feet in the water before we jump in.
+In this sense, we look for trends in the fintech market that will add value to our existing business units and improve our future plans for the company as a whole.
 One of the challenges posed by the growing economy is the need to become more streamlined and focused as a company.
-As we move forward, we want to continue with some businesses, but we might need to divest from the ones that do not align with our strategy.
+As we move forward, we want to continue with some businesses, though we may need to divest from those that do not align with our strategy.
 Our core business is our motor business as well as our construction and oil field supply businesses.
-We plan on growing in the medical sector and we are continuing with other retail businesses, such as our jewelry, seeking to getting closer to the customer every day riding the wave of online shopping.
+We plan to grow the medical sector and are continuing with other retail businesses, such as jewelry, seeking to get closer to customers every day, and riding the wave of online shopping.

 What role does sustainability play in the industrial sector?

-We cannot deny that sustainability is an important ingredient for long-term planning.
-Energy savings of 5-10% helps someone else acquire that energy and use it, as well as reduce capital expenditure.
+SAD Sustainability is an important ingredient for long-term planning.
+Energy savings of 5-10% help someone else acquire that energy and use it, as well as reduce capital expenditure.
 It is also important to find other ways of generating energy.
 There are many ideas; however, can these ideas be practically implemented to create immediate savings?
 How much would these savings change the books?
 It is limited and cannot happen overnight.
 It takes planning and implementing the proper laws and initiatives.
 Still, there are mass needs for mass industries.
 It is not practical for one factory to implement sustainable practices overnight.
-It would create some savings, though it would not be something that would revolutionize matters.